 4) The expected response following treatment is usually redness and possible swelling of the treated skin.
-Swelling will not last more than 2-3 days.
+The swelling will not last more than 2-3 days.
 Keep your head elevated to reduce swelling for up to 48 hours.

 5) Do not pick at your open wounds.
 You need to treat your skin delicately – do not pick or exfoliate your skin until your skin heals.

 7) Use proper hygiene.
-Cover your pillow with a fresh clean pillowcase.
+Cover your pillow with a fresh, clean pillowcase.
 Wash your face with a mild cleanser and water twice a day.
-Be sure to wash your hands thoroughly prior to washing your face.
+Be sure to wash your hands thoroughly before washing your face.
 Keep your face away from potential bacteria producing items like your cell phone, pillowcase, or sunglasses.